AngryBeaver/beavers-gamepad/README.md

 Each gamepad can be assigned to an actor.

 You can add GamepadModules to a gamepad and configure them.
-Initially at least on GamepadModule is avaialable "Beaver's Token movement" which allows to move the actors token around.
+Initially at least one GamepadModule is available "Beaver's Token movement" which allows to move the actors token around.

 ## Addon
 You can write Addons a.k.a GamepadModules.
 There will be soon a section on how to do this.